Incloud3/Incloud3/README.md

 I’m striving for knowledge that will allow my continuous improvement in any known or new technology.
 My ability to learn quickly, problem-solving skills as well as previous work experiences allow me to swiftly adapt to new surroundings.

-**Currently looking for an entry level job in IT**
+**Junior LCDT Architect specialising in usage of Oracle APEX and ORDS**

 Shortly about me:
 <br />
 - 🌱 I’m currently studying full-time
-- 👯 I’m looking for new experiences related to widely known IT
+- 👯 I’m always looking for new experiences related to widely known IT
-- 🥅 2023 Goals: broadening my knowledge of Python, .NET Framework, task-based programming and code refactoring
+- 🥅 2023 Goals: broadening my knowledge of Python, .NET Framework, Oracle ecosystem, task-based programming and code refactoring
 - ☕ About me: I love drinking standard / alternative coffee and snowboarding

 ### Languages and Tools: